TriKro/rsb-content/part5-generative_product_research/ask-an-expert.md

 ## In Brief

 Founders ask experts for opinions.
 Then, they choose do what they say.
-Asking product and marketing experts is ok, but it's generative research...not evaluative.
+Asking product and marketing experts is ok, but it's generative research ... not evaluative.

 ## Helps Answer
  * What is the received wisdom/standard approach/assumption(s) about a market or product?